-f.
+e.
 Allowance for doubtful accounts:

 The allowance for doubtful accounts is determined in respect of specific debts whose collection, in the opinion of the Company's management, is doubtful.
-The Company also recognizes a provision for groups of customers that are collectively assessed for impairment based on their credit risk characteristics.
 Impaired debts are derecognized when they are assessed as uncollectible.

 g.
 Inventories: